TamannaSwarna140/TamannaSwarna140/README.md

 <hr>
 # 💫 About Me:
-- 🔭 Currently, I'm pursuing a BSc in CSE.
+- 🔭 Currently, I'm pursuing a BSc in CSE.<br>
-- 🌱 I'm currently learning Data Science, SQA and Cyber Security.
+- 🌱 I'm currently learning Data Science, SQA and Cyber Security.<br>
-- 👯 I'm looking to collaborate on Security in AI.
+- 👯 I'm looking to collaborate on Security in AI.<br>
-- 🤔 I'm looking for help with QA and AI projects.
+- 🤔 I'm looking for help with QA and AI projects.<br>
 - ⚡ Fun fact: "nothing to say."